Sydnee McElroy: Education and medical practice

 McElroy graduated from Marshall University in 2005 as a Yeager Scholar and from the Marshall University Joan C. Edwards School of Medicine in 2009.
 She completed her medical residency at the Marshall University School of Medicine.
 As a medical student she received the 2009 faculty award, which is "presented by the Marshall University School of Medicine Alumni Association to the most outstanding fourth-year medical student as selected by the faculty."
 She also received the Glasgow-Rubin Citation for Academic Achievement from the American Medical Women's Association, which is awarded to women graduating in the top ten percent of their medical school graduating class.

 McElroy is board certified through the American Board of Family Medicine and is a member of the American Academy of Family Physicians and the Alpha Omega Alpha Honor Medical Society.
 She is an assistant professor at the Marshall School of Medicine and has served as the faculty advisor for the Marshall University Alpha Omega Alpha chapter.
 In 2013, she was inducted as an Associate to the Marshall Academy of Medical Educators and in 2016 was awarded the Marshall College of Science's award of distinction at the Marshall University Alumni Association's 79th Annual Alumni Awards Banquet.

 Podcasting

-McElroy is the co-host of two podcasts on the Maximum Fun Network, Sawbones: A Marital Tour of Misguided Medicine and Still Buffering.
+Sydnee McElroy first appeared as a guest on The Joystiq Podcast in 2009 to answer questions about the swine flu pandemic.
+She would later become the co-host of two podcasts on the Maximum Fun Network, Sawbones: A Marital Tour of Misguided Medicine and Still Buffering.
 She co-hosts Sawbones with her husband, writer and podcaster Justin McElroy, and Still Buffering with her two siblings, Teylor Smirl and Rileigh Smirl.
 Sawbones has aired over 400 episodes with content on "medical history to uncover all the odd, weird, wrong, dumb and just gross ways we’ve tried to fix people over the years."
 Still Buffering has aired over 150 episodes with content to "help bridge the gap between the teenagers of yesterday and today."